SanderLoman/SanderLoman/README.md

 ## Projects 📚

-- **[Ethereum "Relay" Node](https://github.com/SanderLoman/rust-p2p)**: A rust project aimed at creating an Ethereum relay node to interact with the network.
+- **[Contower](https://github.com/SanderLoman/rust-p2p)**: A rust project aimed at creating an Ethereum relay node to interact with the network.
 - **[Ethereum Address Creator In Rust](https://github.com/SanderLoman/address-creator)**: A Rust script that can generate a custom wallet to your liking!

 ## Let's Connect 🌐